AMNLima/copeleam/README.md

-# copeleam
+# PhD

- PPGEE/UFCG LateX template
+This repository holds all my base documents for my thesis on my PhD Couse for PPGEE/UFCG